nikolay-borzov/torrent-clean/README.md

 # torrent-clean [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-CLI utility that parses specified torrent file and removes files that are not specified in the torrent file.
+CLI utility deletes files not listed in selected torrent.
 Useful when torrent is updated and some files have been removed.
-Also, it deletes empty directories.

 ## Install